 Notwithstanding the provisions of Sections 1 and 2, Duration, either party may request to reopen this MOU for the purpose of negotiating mutually agreed upon topics.
+Additionally, either party may reopen this MOU in September of each succeeding year for the purpose of negotiating over economic issues for the following fiscal year.
+In the event that any provision of this MOU is not funded, ratified, and/or adopted by the Governor or a successor Governor, or the State reasonably believes that any such provision will not be funded, ratified, and/or adopted by the Governor or a successor Governor, then (1) the State shall immediately so notify the Union in writing, and (2) the Union may open this MOU for negotiating over economic issues, by submitting written notice of its intent to reopen negotiations to the State.
 All other terms and conditions of the MOU shall remain in full force and effect during any such reopener throughout the duration of this MOU.
 In the event that there is a change in law affecting the legally permissible scope of bargaining, either party may reopen this MOU to negotiate the newly negotiable matters.
-This M.O.U., as negotiated is hereby accepted by the parties, on January 1, 2016.
+This MOU, as negotiated is hereby accepted by the parties, on February 14, 2022.